inmanta/pytest-inmanta/README.md

  * --venv: folder in which to place the virtual env for tests (will be shared by all tests), overrides INMANTA_TEST_ENV
  * --module_repo: location to download modules from, overrides INMANTA_MODULE_REPO.
 The default value is the inmanta github organisation.

+ Use the generic pytest options `--log-cli-level` to show Inmanta logger to see any setup or cleanup warnings.
+For example, `--log-cli-level=INFO`